Enabling change: ACT country support commitments

 ENABLING CHANGE: ACT COUNTRY SUPPORT COMMITMENTS

-In consultation with producing countries that are the first to engage in negotiating a collective bargaining agreement at industry level, ACT develops country-specific sourcing commitments.
+In consultation with producing countries that are the first to engage in negotiating a collective bargaining agreement at industry level, ACT will develop country-specific sourcing commitments.

 ACT COUNTRY SUPPORT COMMITMENTS FOR INDUSTRY COLLECTIVE BARGAINING AGREEMENTS